TheresaLui/SelfHelpContent_v2/articles/microsoft.networkinsights/exr-baremetalsubnetisnotvxlan-diag.md

 />
 # ExpressRoute Platform Configuration Issues Detected
 <!--issueDescription-->
 We have identified an Azure platform configuration issue for your private peering ExpressRoute connection to virtual network ID: **<!--$VNetId-->[VNetId]<!--/$VNetId-->**.
-The initial diagnosis is showing that the subnet encapsulation key does not match the vxlan key.
-See below for more details and steps for mitigation.
+The initial diagnosis is showing that the subnet encapsulation key does not match the VxLAN key.
 <!--/issueDescription-->

 ## **Additional Details**